Contractor License Bonds – Overcoming Bad Credit

 Step 3: Evaluate Your License Bonding Options

 Depending on where you fall on the spectrum in terms of “Bad Credit” and other rating variables, you should have a clear picture of what you may be looking at in terms of license bonding costs.
-If your bond rate is very high, ask your broker if you qualify for a co-signer.
-Some carriers will offer a co-signer rate that can be as much as a thousand dollars per year less than their non co-signer rate, presuming your co-signer has decent credit.
-If you do go this route, make sure your co-signer fully understands what they are getting into.
+If your bond rate is very high, some carriers will offer a co-signer option which can significantly reduce the bond premium in some instances, presuming your co-signer has decent credit.
+If you do go this route, however, make sure your co-signer fully understands what they are getting into.
 If there is a claim on your bond down the road, they could be on the hook as much as you in terms of repaying your surety.
+Contractors considering this approach should provide potential co-signers full disclosure regarding the financial ramifications in the event a claim were to occur.
+With this in mind, obtaining a co-signer is not for everyone.

 For specific questions regarding your credit report, how your credit score is determined or how it can be improved, please contact a reputable credit specialist who is qualified to answer any questions you may have.